VVUQ · Module 6 of 10

 6.5 Combining sources

-Engineering connection: deciding whether to run more tests or to add design margin turns on whether the dominant uncertainty is epistemic (reducible) or aleatory (not).
+Engineering connection: deciding whether to run more tests, tighten a process, or add design margin turns on which component dominates, what each mechanism could change, and what the decision is worth.

 Worked example 1: combining aleatory and epistemic uncertainty

-A predicted quantity has an aleatory uncertainty ua = 0.04 (inherent material scatter) and an epistemic uncertainty ue = 0.03 (a poorly known boundary condition).
-Find the total uncertainty.
+A predicted quantity has an aleatory contribution ua = 0.04 (specimen-to-specimen material scatter) and an epistemic contribution ue = 0.03 (a poorly known boundary condition).
+Both are supplied as compatible standard uncertainties on the same output.
+Find the total.

 - ProblemFind the total uncertainty from the sources in Figure 1.